ibm-cloud-architecture/terraform-icp-ibmcloud/templates/icp-ee/README.md

 #### What does the automation do
 1. Create security groups and rules for cluster communication as declared in [security_group.tf](security_group.tf)
-1. Create Loadbalancers for Proxy and Control plane
+1. Create load balancers for Proxy and Control plane
 2. Create IBM File Storage for master nodes shared storage
 1. Create the virtual machines as defined in `variables.tf` and `terraform.tfvars`
   - Use cloud-init to add a user `icpdeploy` with a randomly generated ssh-key